tradr-project/tensorflow_ros_cpp/README.md

 ### C++ ABI difference problems

 Ubuntu systems starting with 16.04 (Xenial) are using the new C++11 ABI for all system libraries.
 Until [pip bug 1707002](https://bugs.launchpad.net/ubuntu/+source/python-pip/+bug/1707002) gets resolved (if ever!), the pip-distributed Tensorflow is built againts an older C++ ABI, which is incompatible with the C++11 ABI.
 This means linking to the Tensorflow library will fail on such systems and there's no way around it.
+This only affects TF 1.x, because TF 2.x is always built with C++11 ABI.

 The only "workaround" is to wrap all tensorflow code into a library that exposes its functions using C API (so no `std::string`s, `std::vector`s or Eigen types) and which does not link to any system library with a C++ API.
 Such library can then be built separately with `-D_GLIBCXX_USE_CXX11_ABI=0`.